This article was updated April 26, 2021.

-A truck sits and waits on costly roadside service along I-10 at the weigh station in Sneads, Fla.
+A truck sits and waits on costly roadside service along I-10 at the weigh station in Sneads, Florida.
 While the tractor is fine, the trailer it’s hauling has enough brake violations, including a leaking air chamber, to place it out of service (OOS) during a Level 1 inspection.

 While it’s easy to hear a busted diaphragm inside a brake’s air chamber, checking chamber pushrod tolerances take more time and may warrant more work than first realized if out of adjustment.
 Other components could be to blame which can still take the truck out of service not long after an out of spec pushrod is allegedly fixed.

-“When a brake adjustment is necessary and the unit is equipped with automatic slack adjusters it is important to determine the root cause rather than adjusting the slack adjuster,” says Matt Copot, vice president of maintenance at Transervice.
+“When a brake adjustment is necessary and the unit is equipped with automatic slack adjusters it is important to determine the root cause rather than adjusting the slack adjuster,” said Matt Copot, vice president of maintenance at Transervice.
 “It’s possible that the slack adjuster is defective or that there is excessive wear within the camshaft, bushings, or clevis pin.
 Simply adjusting the brake will not prevent the brakes from going out of adjustment a short time later.”

 Regular and thorough inspections will help prevent brake problems from leading to OOS violations.

-“Brakes should be looked at for proper operation on a regular basis,” says Jim Lana, director of operations at Fleet Group.
+“Brakes should be looked at for proper operation on a regular basis,” said Jim Lana, director of operations at Fleet Group.
 “Proper lubrication of the slack adjustors and S-Cam bushings will extend the life of the brakes and will ensure that you have the properly operating brakes.
 All brake components should be inspected for excessive wear and proper operation of the slack adjusters.
 Any wear in the S-cam bushings will effectively reduce the effective stroke of the slack adjuster resulting in reduced braking ability and tagged out of service.”

 - Check brake linings for wear.